sst-inc/help/README.md

 6. Once someone has resolved your issue, remember to mark the reply as the answer, so others that have the same issue know which solution works

 ### Why isn't anyone replying to my issue?

 #### Don't expect immediate responses

-It will take time for those debugging to respond to questions, don't expect instant responses after submitting your question.
+It will take time for your trainers to respond to questions, don't expect instant responses after submitting your questions.
+Your trainers try their best to help you, give them a bit of time

+If your issue is urgent or has not been answered after an hour, you can label it as `urgent`

 #### Check if it's a duplicate

 If a similar question already exists, but isn't resolved yet, upvote or reply to it.
-This can help to prioritise which questions most people have and answer questions quickly.
+This helps to prioritise which questions most people have and answer questions quickly

+Avoid asking duplicate questions as much as possible

 #### Provide Descriptive Questions

-In order to make it easier for the person on the other end to understand the question, try to provide them with the necessary information such as...
+In order to make it easier your trainer to understand the question, try to provide them with the necessary.
+Here are some pointers you can keep in mind:

 - What have you done it resolve it?

 - Any screenshots/screen recordings?

 - What change did you make that caused the problem?
 Maybe you clicked a button?
 Maybe you deleted a file?

 - Which lesson is this question from?
 Or is it while you're experimenting and trying your own things out?

-- Ensure that it's categorised properly, iOS questions should be categorised as iOS, Android questions should be categorised as Android.
+- Ensure that it's categorized properly, iOS questions should be categorised as iOS, Android questions should be categorized as Android.

-#### Send the correct files
+#### Send the correct files (iOS only)
-This is especially relevant for iOS/Xcode

 1. When attaching from Xcode, go to the parent folder (the folder with the same name as your project name that contains your `.xcodeproj` file and another folder)

 2. `control-click` (or right click) on the parent folder then select `Compress`

 3. A `.zip` file will be created.
-Attach the `.zip` file to your discussion post.
+Attach the `.zip` file to your discussion post

 > Note: It can be a difficult to debug an entire project, if possible, try to isolate the possible files that might be relevant to the question and submit those.
-This will make it faster for those debugging.
+This will make it faster for those debugging

-#### Using Third-Party Libraries?
+#### Are you using third-party libraries?

-Please include any links to third-party packages, libraries or extensions you may be using in your question.
+Please include any links to third-party packages, libraries or extensions you may be using in your project

-Saying things like this can be very hard for those trying to resolve the question to understand it.
+Instead of writing this in your description:

 ```
 I am using VeryGreatApi to create an animation
 ```

-Instead, use something like this, where those working to resolve the question can look into it and understand what packages you may be using
+Include the links to VeryGreatApi so your trainers can look into it and have a better idea on how to assist you

 ```
 I am using [VeryGreatApi](https://issteven.xyz) to create an animation
 ```